Thermodynamic properties of ultracold Bose gas: transition exponents and universality: Conclusions

-In conclusion, we remark that a continuous phase transition occurs in a non-interacting Bose gas trapped in a harmonic oscillator potential {\it even in one-dimension}.
+In conclusion, we remark that a continuous quasi phase transition occurs in a non-interacting Bose gas trapped in a harmonic oscillator potential {\it even in one-dimension}.
 This is in sharp contrast with standard text book results~\cite{Huang,Pethick}, but in agreement with Ketterle and van Druten~\cite{Ketterle}.
 This is because the replacement of sums over single particle states by an integral over energy is not a valid approximation for {\it discrete} energy levels, especially when $N$ is small.
+Moreover, the assumption that $\mu=0$ for $T \leq T_c$ is not strictly valid in this case.
 However, we find that there are some distinct characteristic features in the one-dimensional case.
-For example, the specific heat is a monotonic increasing function, whereas in higher dimensions it has a maximum.
+For example, the specific heat is a monotonically increasing function, whereas in higher dimensions it has a maximum.
+However $C_N(T)$ is separately linear with different slopes for $T$ below and above $T_c$, exhibiting a transition behavior.
+But, as $N \rightarrow \infty$, the difference of these slopes tend to vanish.
+Thus the transition characteristics exhibited by the heat capacity gets wiped out in the large $N$ limit.
+On the other hand, chemical potential and condensate fraction continue to show QPT in this limit.
 The dependence of chemical potential, condensate fraction and specific heat on temperature for the non-interacting one-dimensionally trapped Bose gas has similar behavior as when a Bose gas interacts through the harmonic Calogero interaction~\cite{Chak1}.
-We prescribe a way to calculate the transition temperature ($T_c$) in this case (as the temperature at which the asymptotically linear curves for $T$ far below and far above the critical region intercept).
-As $N$ increases, $T_c$ increases {\it rapidly}.
-For $N \rightarrow \infty$, the two asymptotic straight lines have the same slope and no $T_c$ can be defined.
-This agrees with the commonly accepted idea that there is no Bose-Einstein condensation in one-dimension.
+The observation that the heat capacity becomes a smooth monotonically increasing function of $T$, with difference of slopes gradually decreasing in the large $N$ limit agrees with the commonly accepted idea that there is no Bose-Einstein condensation in one-dimension.
 Ketterle and van Druten argued that a quasi one-dimensional experimental setup is advantageous, since $T_c$ becomes larger~\cite{Ketterle}.
-However, in view of the above discussion, it is clear that such an experimental setup is useful for relatively small $N$.
-Although $T_c$ increases rapidly with $N$, the difference in the slopes of the two asymptotic regions of $C_N(T)$ versus $T$ curve decreases.
-Hence the difference in the properties of the two phases gradually reduce, making a distinct phase transition obscure. \\ We have also calculated the critical exponents for three thermodynamic functions, {\it viz.} chemical potential, condensate fraction and specific heat at constant particle number for a non-interacting Bose gas in an isotropic harmonic trap in one, two and three dimensions.
-For the three dimensional case, we have also included a realistic two-body interaction.
-We find that the critical exponent for a particular thermodynamic function does not depend on $N$ or whether the bosons are interacting or not.
-It depends on the type of the thermodynamic function and the dimensionality of the space.
-This is in agreement with the idea of universality.\\[2cm]
+However, in view of the above discussion, it is clear that a quasi phase transition in $C_N(T)$ will be obscure in such an experimental setup with a large $N$. \\